 Instructions

-- In the bowl of a stand mixer or large mixing bowl, combine flour, sugar and salt.
-Add sourdough discard and olive oil.
-With the mixer running on low speed, add the water 1 Tablespoon at a time.
-Increase speed until a smooth dough forms (you may also find it easier to knead the dough by hand to reach a smooth dough).
+- In the bowl of a stand mixer or large mixing bowl, combine flour, sourdough discard, olive oil and salt.
+With the mixer running on low speed, add the water.
+Increase speed to medium until a smooth dough forms (you may also find it easier to knead by hand until the dough is smooth).
 The dough should not be sticky.
-If needed, add more water or flour 1 Tablespoon at a time, to reach your desired consistency.
+If it is, add a pinch more flour until you reach your desired consistency.

-- On a floured surface, divide the dough into two pieces.
-Use your hands to flatten the dough into a disk.
+- Use a sharp knife to divide the dough into two pieces.
+Place each on a piece of parchment paper, then flatten the dough into a disk using your hands.
 Let sit for 5 minutes.

-- Use a rolling pin to roll the dough to ⅛-inch thickness.
-Lightly spray or brush the dough with water (too much water will make the dough sticky) and then sprinkle with your chosen toppings.
-Sesame seeds, poppy seeds, everything bagel seasoning and sea salt all work well.
-Lightly roll across the dough once more to press the toppings into the dough.
+- Use a rolling pin to roll the dough to 1/16-inch thickness.
+This should nearly cover the full piece of parchment paper.
+Sprinkle the dough with your chosen toppings, and lightly roll across the dough once more to press the toppings into the dough.

-- Bake for 10-12 minutes, watching carefully in the last few minutes, until lightly golden and crispy.
-Thinner crackers will bake more quickly than thicker crackers.
-Remove from the baking sheet and let cool fully.
+- Bake for 10-12 minutes, watching carefully in the last few minutes, until just beginning to brown at the edges.
+Remove from the baking sheet and let cool fully before serving.

 Marah says